Challenge: The Marketer-Designed IA

 We’d seen it before and we knew it spelled trouble.

 We even had a name for it: “the marketer-designed IA” (information architecture).
-As a recovering marketer, I’d created plenty such IAs myself over the years, before UX researchers showed me how poorly they performed with real users.
+As a long-time marketer myself, I’d created plenty of similar IAs over the years, before UX researchers showed me how poorly they performed with real users.
 Now I knew what to look out for, and I saw it loud and clear in a PowerPoint deck.

 The marketing team at a Fortune 500 financial company, with a well-recognized consumer brand, was working with their IT group to create a microsite.
 The site would house informational and brand-focused content, which had previously been scattered across newsletters, blogs and other places.

 They had about 125 articles ready to go, spanning a wide range of topics, and plans to create hundreds more.
 The microsite would have its own navigation, and the team needed a way to organize the content that made sense to users.

 The problem was, they had some strong ideas already about how the information architecture should be structured and labeled.
 And none of these ideas had made contact with a user; they were based solely on the intuitions of analysts and writers.

 Yes, they now wanted to do some user research.
 But they’d already invested a lot of time into coming up with their ideas, and so they 1) wanted the research completed within 1 week, and 2) were just looking for it to point to a winner among existing ideas, maybe with some tweaks.